nimjump/game/README.md

 > without having to worry about cheaters stealing them.

+> ### Known Limitations

+>

+> There are currently two known cheating vectors:

+>

+> 1. **Gameplay automation (bot).** While technically possible, developing a competitive bot is expected to require significant effort for relatively little practical benefit.
+The game is primarily skill-based, making this attack economically unattractive.

+>

+> 2. **Arbitrary seed generation.** To support offline play, the current implementation generates the game seed on the client.
+A malicious user could repeatedly generate seeds until finding one that produces a favorable game.
+This limitation is currently accepted because offline play is considered a core feature of the game.

+>

+> ### Planned Solution

+>

+> The planned solution is to replace arbitrary client-generated seeds with **server-issued seed batches**.
+While the player is online, the server will issue a batch of signed seeds (for example, 100).
+These seeds can then be consumed during offline gameplay.
+When the player reconnects and claims rewards, the server will verify that every submitted seed is authentic, unused, and was originally issued by the server.

+>

+> This approach preserves offline play while preventing players from generating arbitrary seeds in search of favorable outcomes.

 This is not just a web export guide — it covers the full setup: the web build for the browser, the native build the backend needs for replay verification, wasm splitting, and deployment to Cloudflare Pages.